Around the Gysin triangle I: The Gysin triangle

 where $[X]$ is in degree $0$. \end{df}

-Relative motives are functorial against morphisms of closed pairs.
+Relative motives are functorial with respect to morphisms of closed pairs.
 In fact, $\motx X Z$ is functorial with respect to morphisms of the associated open pair $(X/X-Z)$.
 For example, if $Z \subset T$ are closed subschemes of $X$, we get a morphism $\motx X T \rightarrow \motx X Z$.